 - Severe Disablement Allowance

 - Retirement Allowance

 Contact your Citizens Advice for advice and help.

 The state pension age is under review and may change again in the future.
-To keep up to date check .Gov advice.
+To keep up to date check Government advice.

 Housing Benefit is to help pay your rent if you're on a low income or you claim benefits.
 If you own your own home you can get help to pay your mortgage interest instead if you qualify.

-Housing Benefit being replaced for some people by Universal Credit.
+Housing Benefit is being replaced for some people by Universal Credit.